 - DWK really likes characters who go through a redemption arc, which is why he likes Sunset Shimmer and Starlight Glimmer so much.

-- Author Filibuster: Once in a while, DWK will break off his narration to discuss a topic he cares about.
+- Once in a while, DWK will break off his narration to discuss a topic he cares about.
 The entirety of Season 6, Episode 17 is one of these, with DWK explaining in excruciating detail why he doesn't like Discord's character, saying his redemption arc is unbelievable.

 - Aww, Look!
 They Really Do Love Each Other: On very rare occasions, we get to see the character genuinely getting along.